tjoen/skill-better-jokes/README.md

 # Mycroft Today in History - Event skill

-This skill does ...

-To get this done we need
-  - This
-  - That
-  - The other thing
+This skill gives back a event from today in history.
+It uses http://history.muffinlabs.com/#api for the results

 ## Current state

 Working features:
+ - what event happened this day in history
+ - this day in history
- - ...
+ - today in history

 Known issues:
  - ...